wklaczynski/state-flow-faces/README.md

 To run the test, deploy "state-flow-basic-demo.war" or "state-flow-prime-demo.war" on the server.

+## Roadmap

+Version 1.1 will have the ability to define flows in portlets as components of the facelets "ui: component".
+Displaying "guy" in invoke in the jsf component.
+Full support jsf 2.3.

 ## Built With

 * [JSF](http://www.oracle.com/technetwork/java/javaee/javaserverfaces-139869.html) - The Java Server Faces used